-For many gun owners, the idea of “training” means grabbing eye and ear protection, blowing the dust off the range bag, and heading out to shoot a box of practice ammo – usually indoors at a climate-controlled range – every so often.
-While there certainly are benefits to sterile range practice, espcially if you’re new to shooting, trying out a new gun for the first time, or working on honing your marksmanship, there quickly comes a point where it’s time to add extra levels of expertise to your training regimen.
+For many gun owners, the idea of “training” means grabbing ear and eye protection, blowing the dust off the range bag, and heading out to shoot a box of practice ammo – usually indoors at a climate-controlled range – every so often.
+While there certainly are benefits to sterile range practice, especially if you’re new to shooting, trying out a new gun for the first time, or working on honing your marksmanship, there quickly comes a point where it’s time to add extra levels of expertise to your training regimen.

 Concealed carriers hope they never have to draw their weapon, much less use it, to defend themselves or others.
-They would be perfectly content to leave it in the holster the rest of their lives.
+They would be perfectly content to leave it in the holster for the rest of their lives.
 And for most people, that’s exactly what happens.
 Very few concealed carriers ever face the need to use their gun in a hostile situation.
-But if you ever did, would you be ready?

 Most people would say they are.
 But it’s probably overly ambitious to think you’ll be prepared should you find yourself in the unfortunate position of being faced with a real life-or-death struggle, especially if you’ve never trained for it.
 For one, when faced with danger, adrenaline starts pumping and your heart rate jumps, both of which affect your ability to handle a gun and judge a situation clearly.

-Second, armed encounters happen very fast – a lot faster than Hollywood portays – and your survival will be based on split second decisions.
+Second, armed encounters happen very fast – a lot faster than Hollywood portrays – and your survival will be based on split-second decisions.
 Are you ready to instantly assess the situation and make life-altering decisions in a matter of seconds?
 That’s likely all the time you’ll have before you have to take action.

-Third, and perhaps most importantly, because it’s not part of your everday activity, a gun battle won’t be routine.
+Third, and perhaps most importantly, because it’s not part of your everyday activity, a gun battle won’t be routine.
 It will likely only happen once in your lifetime – especially if you lose.